 version value specified in your

-cargo publish to upload the new version.
+cargo publish as described above to upload the new version.

 Management of crates is primarily done through the command line